babbageclunk/bytebeat/README.txt

 generate bytes that you can pipe to aplay (or something else that will interpret the bytes as sound).

+Run it like so:

+./player.py 'program goes here' | aplay

 The idea is discussed at http://canonical.org/~kragen/bytebeat/

 Originally it took a normal infix Python expression (using t to